 Social neurobiology, stress and alcohol abuse

 While stress has long been considered a non-specific reaction of an organism to external threat, it has become clear that social stress is a qualitatively different process than other types of stress.
 While it is important to develop approaches to counteract the negative effects of social influences (and help promote positive social influences), it has been extremely difficult to model them in traditional laboratory rodents.
 My laboratory has adapted prairie vole model to study these influences.
 Prairie voles are unusual rodents because they are capable of forming long-term bonds between individual animals in contrast to majority of other mammals.
 Using this species we have shown that individual animals within a pair influence each other's behavior.
-Specifically, they can module each other's intake of alcohol and therefore can be used to model social influences on alcohol abuse.
+Specifically, they can modulate each other's intake of alcohol and therefore can be used to model social influences on alcohol abuse.
 This model is highly promising not only for understanding social aspects of alcohol abuse, but also for understanding why many current therapies fail to help patients recovering from alcohol addiction.